21 Ways To Make Your Parent Child Date Go Great With Your Toddler!

 #8.
 Stay close to home.

-Looking for dates that keep you close to home mean you can get home quickly if things go south!
+Looking for dates that keep you close to home means you can get home quickly if things go south!
 While keeping the date short and simple should prevent most problems, staying close to home is best at this age.

 #9.
 Do take a SMALL snack “just in case!”